 #1 – Cost of Advertising or Marketing

 The cost of marketing and advertising are the costs that the business bears to market its product to the outside world.
-Such costs comprise of public relations costs and this cost tends to vary with the size of the business.
+Such costs comprise public relations costs, which tend to vary with the size of the business.